SAS awarded IFRS 17 solution of the year by Asia Risk Awards

 AI and analytics leader strengthens insurers for new era of compliance and risk management

 CARY, N.C., Nov.
-27, 2023 /PRNewswire/ -- SAS has been awarded IFRS 17 solution of the year for 2023 by the Asia Risk Awards.
+28, 2023 /PRNewswire/ -- SAS has been awarded IFRS 17 solution of the year for 2023 by The Asia Risk Awards.
 Recognizing "...solutions providers that serve financial services firms in meaningful and innovative ways," the Asia Risk Awards are the longest-running awards program for firms involved in risk management in Asia.

 Other recent accolades include: